dxos/dxos/docs/docs/guide/getting-started.md

 You should be able to open two windows pointed at the dev server and see reactive updates like in the video below.

+<video class="dark" controls loop autoplay style="width:100%" src="/images/hello-dark.mp4"></video>
-<video controls loop autoplay style="width:100%" src="/images/quickstart.mp4"></video>
+<video class="light" controls loop autoplay style="width:100%" src="/images/hello-light.mp4"></video>

 ::: info Why this is cool:

 *   State is being reactively shared between all instances of the app running on the same machine.
 *   Data is stored **locally**, in-browser, in [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), controlled by the `halo.dxos.org` domain. **This enables privacy and gives end-users control over their data**.
 Learn more about the [HALO vault topology](./platform/#local-vault-topology).
 *   The app running on `localhost` subscribes to the data through a local shared memory connection with [HALO](./platform/halo) on `halo.dxos.org` which is fast and works offline.
-*   When remote peers join the same [space](./glossary#space), their changes are given to running apps through `halo` in the same way.
+*   When remote peers join the same [space](./glossary#space), their changes are given to running apps through [HALO](./platform/halo) in the same way.
 *   Remote peers exchange data directly, **peer-to-peer** over secure [WebRTC](https://webrtc.org/) connections.
-*   User identity (and their public/private keys) are established securely and maintained for the whole device (browser profile) without a password.
+*   User identity (and their public/private keys) are established securely and maintained for the whole device (browser profile), without a password.
 *   Everything works offline.
 *   Real-time collaboration is possible when online.
 *   There are **no servers** or [ORMs](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) to worry about.